I Am a Woman: Plot summary

 After going out a couple times, Jack introduces Laura to a mutual friend, Beebo Brinker (born as Betty Jean), a tall, swaggering, dark-haired butch.
 They meet later in the gay bar after Laura runs away from Marcie, unable to contain her attraction.
-After a few drinks, Laura is afraid to return home, so Beebo allows her to sleep on the sofa.
+After a few drinks, Laura is afraid to return home, so Beebo allows her to sleep on her sofa.
 From a desperate longing and loneliness, Laura sobers up enough to seduce Beebo and they begin a torrid affair.
 Laura tells Beebo about Marcie, and Beebo warns Laura that Marcie knows Laura is in love with her and is playing with her.
 Laura refuses to believe it.

 Laura attempts to contact her father when he travels to town for a journalists' convention, only to be rebuked.
 Marcie finally stops speaking to Burr and Burr, frustrated, calls Laura at work and accuses her of being in love with Marcie and keeping her from seeing him.
 Laura begins to spy on her father and unravel under the strain of her relationship with Marcie.
 She depends on Jack, who is in a new relationship with a young man, but who expresses his sincere doubt that it will last.
 After getting drunk and humiliating Beebo in a bar, she's left alone.

 Exhausted, Laura finally tells Marcie she's in love with her.
 Marcie, deeply moved by Laura's sincerity and intensity, admits that it was a game for her after all, but will try to return Laura's love.
 Heartbroken and ashamed, Laura leaves the apartment to confront her father at his hotel.
-They have a violent fight and Laura hits him over the head with an ashtray and runs.
+They have a violent fight, and Laura hits him over the head with an ashtray and runs.

 After wandering the night in the rain, Laura shows up at Jack's house fearing she killed her father.
 Jack and his new boyfriend take care of her.
 Laura shows up to apologize to Beebo and tells her she loves her.
 In an ending that was completely different from any previous work of lesbian fiction, they walk together to Beebo's apartment arm in arm.